ozancck/ozancck/README.md

 ## Hi there, I'm Ozan 👋

-### I'm a computer engineering student!!
+### I'm a computer engineering student!
 - 🌱 I’m currently learning everything
-- 🥅 2023 Goals: Reaching advanced level in Swift
+- 🥅 2023 Goals: Reaching advanced level in Swift and SwiftUI
-- ⚡ Fun fact: I love to reading and editing videos, photos
+- ⚡ Fun fact: I love to reading and editing videos

 ### Connect with me: